-The SOMPA research project will develop ecologically and economically sound methods to manage organic soil fields and forests while simultaneously mitigating climate change.
+The research project Novel soil management practices – key for sustainable bioeconomy and climate change mitigation (SOMPA) will develop ecologically and economically sound methods to manage organic soil fields and forests while simultaneously mitigating climate change.

 We will produce new scientific knowledge of the mechanisms that regulate methane and carbon dioxide emissions from peatlands with the aim of reducing the emissions in an economic way.
 We will also draft greenhouse gas (GHG) emission scenarios for the forest industries, peatland management and trends in the human food chain.